Or, how to use Signed HTTP Exchanges (SXG) for good by building a trustworthy software distribution method for the web.

 The crux of Signed HTTP Exchanges is, well, to sign HTTP Exchanges.
 At a high-level the idea is rather simple:

-• The domain owner obtains a special SXG certificate: a X.509 cert with the CanSignHttpExchanges extension, for the domain in question, e.g. my-app.tld.
-This certificate is in addition to any regular TLS certificate.
+- The domain owner obtains a special SXG certificate: a X.509 cert with the CanSignHttpExchanges extension,

-• When a request is made to the origin TLS server with the Accept header set to application/signed-exchange;v=b3 the server returns a “signed exchange” which is the server cryptographically signing the HTTP request/response pair using the SXG certificate.
+the server returns a “signed exchange” which is the server cryptographically signing the HTTP request/response pair using the SXG certificate.

-The point of signing the request/response is that this “signed exchange” may now be served by anyone on behalf of the destination site.
-The signed exchange is served from a different domain, e.g. by google.com, when listing search results: it’s a document signed by my-app.tld served though a TLS connection to google.com.
-Whenever the browser encounters a valid a signed exchange it treats it as if the content was served directly from the origin, exactly as if it made the original request to the origin, got the response and cached the response:
+it treats it as if the content was served directly from the origin, exactly as if it made the original request to the origin, got the response and cached the response:

 “Since the exchange is signed and validated against your certificate, the browser trusts the contents and can display the content with attribution to the original URL.
 Now, when the user clicks on the link to view the contents, it magically loads instantaneously from the local cache.”

-Hence the user browser never contacts the origin and in particular never establishes a TLS connection with anyone having a valid TLS cert for my-app.tld.
-As you might imagine, this technology changes the security model on the web substantially, namely, anyone can serve content on behalf of anyone provided they have a valid signed exchange.
+Hence the user browser never contacts the origin and in particular never establishes a TLS connection with anyone having a valid TLS cert for my-app.tld

 For this reason SXG has been controversial.
 So far SXG has primarily been used to speed up delivery of webpages accessed from Google search, was proposed by Google originally and only implemented by Blink-based browsers, therefore it is widely seen as a “Google technology”.
 To the best of my knowledge, this post is the first proposed to use SXG to enhance software distribution on the web.

-Another notable consequence of SXG is that (some) content on the web how has non-repudiation: meaning you can cryptographically prove, to a third party, that a given site served a given response – this is not possible using the TLS exchange where the contents is only authenticated using an AEAD.
+Another notable consequence of SXG is that (some) content on the web now has non-repudiation: meaning you can cryptographically prove, to a third party, that a given site served a given response – this is not possible using the TLS exchange where the contents is only authenticated using an AEAD.

 The consequences are similar to those of DKIM for email.